The Hyperscale Lottery: How State-Space Models Have Sacrificed Edge Efficiency: Conclusion

-\begin{acks} This project has been partly funded by the European Research Council (ERC) under grant agreement No. 101088865, the European Union’s Horizon 2020 program under grant agreement No. 101070374, the Flanders AI Research Program, Research Foundation Flanders (FWO) under grant No. 1S37125N, KU Leuven, and Stanford University. \end{acks}
+This project has been partly funded by the European Research Council (ERC) under grant agreement No. 101088865, the European Union’s Horizon 2020 program under grant agreement No. 101070374, the Flanders AI Research Program, Research Foundation Flanders (FWO) under grant No. 1S37125N, KU Leuven, and Stanford University. \end{credits}